Triboar-Guildhall/triboar-rolebot/README.md

 **What it does:**
 1. Adds the `@Player` role to the user (configured via `DISCORD_PLAYER_ROLE_ID`)
 2. Removes the `@Roll Dice` role if present (configured via `DISCORD_ROLL_DICE_ROLE_ID`)
-3. Posts a welcome message in the channel where the command was run
+3. Posts a detailed welcome message with onboarding instructions in the channel where the command was run
+4. Sends the same welcome message as a DM to the user
-4. Sends confirmation to the staff member who ran the command
+5. Sends confirmation to the staff member who ran the command

+**Welcome Message:**
+The command posts a comprehensive onboarding message that includes:
+- Dynamic greeting (different for new vs. existing players)
+- Character import instructions with Avrae
+- Quest board and party queue information
+- Daily job system for earning gold
+- Survival games introduction
+- Guild chat welcome

 **Usage:**
 ```